 Stretch out.
 This off-center headboard does a great job of creating the illusion of more space in this compact bedroom.
 Rather than stopping at the edge of the mattress it continues beyond it on one side to fill the back wall — tricking you into seeing a king-size rather than a double bed.
 If you apply the same rule to clothes it works in much the same way as the classic illusion of skin-colored shoes equaling longer legs: By not breaking up a line you naturally extend it.
 And here the headboard also houses a reading light plus there’s space for a little table.

-Angelika Magdalene Bedroom Headboard March 09th, 2018
+Angelika Magdalene Bedroom Headboard February 01st, 2018

-Brigida Elettra Bedroom Headboard February 27th, 2018
+Brigida Elettra Bedroom Headboard January 17th, 2018

 Electric art.
 Here’s another way to include your alternative headboard in your bedroom’s lighting design.
 This rectangular shape has the familiarity of a conventional headboard but the multiple glowing lights are a clever twist.
 A neon sign mounted above the bed would provide a similar effect.